Ms Catalina Devandas Aguilar, Special Rapporteur

 on the rights of persons with disabilities

-Ms. Catalina Devandas Aguilar (Costa Rica) is a lawyer by training and a human rights advocate.
+Ms. Catalina Devandas Aguilar of Costa Rica is a lawyer by training and a human rights advocate.
+She took office as the first Special Rapporteur on the Rights of Persons with Disabilities on 1 December 2014, following Human Rights Council

-Her work priorities as a Special Rapporteur include socioeconomic inclusion, the promotion of full citizenship of persons with disabilities, and embracing diversity/understanding that persons with disabilities are part of human diversity.
+Her work priorities as a Special Rapporteur include socioeconomic inclusion, the promotion of full citizenship of persons with disabilities, and embracing the understanding that persons with disabilities are part of human diversity.

-She is married, mother of three daughters, and has spina bifida.
+She is married, the mother of three daughters, and has spina bifida.